andyTuruu/Geo-Locator/README.md

 # Simple Geolocator

 A simple, customizable React geolocator app built with React-Leaflet.
-This app uses the browser's Geolocation API to fetch your current coordinates and displays them on an interactive map.
+This app uses the browser's Geolocation API to fetch your current coordinates and displays them on a map.

 ## Live Demo